Summer-16/CSGO-VMPanel/README.md

 vim config.json
 ```
 - Now inside config file add your database details in DB object
-- server tables list in servers array (just write the name of tables which you made in the database corresponding to servers)
 - your discord server webhook URL in webhook for notifications
 - and a secure key for jwt (remember to add a strong key)
 - save the file and get back to panelServer directory